syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Bookmarks.md

 Dim document As New WordDocument("Bookmarks.docx", FormatType.Docx)

-'Create the bookmark navigator instance to access the bookmark
+'Creates the bookmark navigator instance to access the bookmark

 Dim bookmarkNavigator As New BookmarksNavigator(document)

-'Move to the virtual cursor after the end location of the bookmark "Northwind"
+'Moves the virtual cursor to the location before the end of the bookmark "Northwind"

 bookmarkNavigator.MoveToBookmark("Northwind", False, True)

-'Insert a new picture after the bookmark end
+'Inserts a new picture after the bookmark end

 Dim picture As WPicture = TryCast(bookmarkNavigator.InsertParagraphItem(ParagraphItemType.Picture), WPicture)